 You can’t personalize emails if you don’t know who you’re personalizing them for.
 Use a small business CRM to help you best understand your audience, including their actions and behaviors, pain points, needs, and so on.
 The fuller picture you can get of who your email recipients are, the better you can segment your messaging and ensure that the right people get the right content for moving further down the funnel.

 Segmentation and content are perhaps the two biggest factors involved in personalized email marketing, but they’re not the only ones.
-The devil is in the details too, which means you also need to be personalizing things like your “to” lines and subject lines.
-Address your contacts by name, and use unique subject lines that are designed to appeal to your specific audience.
+The devil is in the details too, which means you also need to be personalizing certain elements of each email you send.

 A great way to take the guesswork out of personalization is through marketing automation software.
 A great automation platform will help you determine need-to-know factors like what pages your prospects visit, what content they download, and what actions they take on your site.
 All of that can help you determine how much they know about your product and what they still need to learn.